nnesse/b2l-tools/Readme.md

 		}
 	}

-If false is passed into `glplatform_get_events()` then `glplatform` will not block and simply returns the number of events queued, allowing the user to poll for events.
-Internally `glplatform` uses `epoll()` to wait for events and it exposes the epoll file descriptor it uses to the application as `glplatform_epoll_fd`.
+If false is passed into `glplatform_get_events()` then `glplatform` will not block and returns the number of events queued, allowing the user to poll for events. `glplatform` uses `epoll()` to wait for events and it exposes the epoll file descriptor it uses to the application as `glplatform_epoll_fd`.
 This may allow for `glplatform` event processing to be performed in combination with other event processing systems without polling.

 Creating an OpenGL context
 --------------------------

-`gplatform` only supports the creation of core-profile OpenGL contexts.
-Contexts are created for a specific window and may produce errors if used with a different window.
-When creating a context you specify which OpenGL version your application requires.
+When creating a context you must specify which OpenGL version your application requires and the window that the context will be rendering to.
 The version on the returned context may be higher but will be backwards compatible with the requested version.
-Before a context can be used `glplatform_make_current()` must be called which causes call OpenGL commands on the current thread to operate in that context.
+The returned context will always be a core profile context.
+Before OpenGL calls can be made the context must be made current with `glplatform_make_current()`.
+This causes call OpenGL commands on the current thread to operate in the context.

 Example: Creating a OpenGL 3.3 core profile compatible context